pdacorn/Finding-core-periphery-structure-with-node-influences/README.md

 ## Running influence-based core-periphery detection algorithm (ICPA) models
 From `Test.py`, we can see how to use the uploaded files.

-Firstly, **you may create the adjacency matrix with the following approache**.
+Firstly, **you may create the adjacency matrix with the following approach**.

 Besides email-Eu-core-department-labels.txt, many other data sets are available, for example, at http://snap.stanford.edu/data